kblkARST/add-kali-tools/README.md

-# tools-collection
+# "tools-collection" _that i've been using and to be used_
-#### WARNING! this is stupid and so I am, I'm just apt installing this like katoolin, except katoolin don't works anymore, katoolin3 neither (at least on my pc).
+#### WARNING! this is half-stupid and so I was, I'm just apt installing things like katoolin, except katoolin don't works anymore, katoolin3 neither (at least on my pc).
 So i built this and added packages that i need

 Tested on Lubuntu, might damages other idk<br>
 this'll add repos to sources.list & installs packages<br>